Sandia Preparatory School: History

-Sandia Prep is “descended” from the original Sandía School, a private day and boarding school for girls founded by Ruth Hanna McCormick (Barbara Young Simms’s aunt by marriage) in 1932.
+Sandia Prep is "descended" from the original Sandía School, a private day and boarding school for girls founded by Ruth Hanna McCormick (Barbara Young Simms’s aunt by marriage) in 1932.
 In its first year, Sandía School held classes for five students and one teacher in a private house where Manzano Day School is now located.
 The school was formed in part to help prepare girls for further study or college in the Eastern United States.

 In 1937, the school moved to a new permanent campus (now part of Kirtland Air Force Base).
-Mrs. Simms commissioned architect John Gaw Meem to design the school complex in the territorial style.
+Simms commissioned architect John Gaw Meem to design the school complex in the territorial style.
 By 1938, the school had 75 students, nine of whom were boarders, and 18 faculty.
 In 1942, due to World War II, Sandía School closed.
-A number of alumnae from the first Sandía School actively participated in the organization of the current Sandia Prep School.
+A number of alumnae from the first Sandía School participated in the organization of the current Sandia Prep School.

-In the fall of 2021, the School’s Board of Trustees unanimously voted Heather B. Mock to succeed retiring Head of School Bill Sinfield.
-Sinfield had a well-regarded seven-year tenure at Prep.
-He was known for improving the School’s budgetary and fundraising prowess and for greeting students at the front of school with a handshake every morning.
-He also led the School’s administrative leadership team through the COVID-19 pandemic, offering off-campus and hybrid teaching as ably as possible as Prep faced monthly changes in the rules for social contact per the state department of health guidelines.

-In the 2022-2023 school year, Mock returned to Prep, where she first began her academic career nearly 30 years earlier, as its tenth head of school.